globalizejs/globalize/README.md

 share the same i18n dataset between Globalize and other libraries that leverage CLDR.
 There's no need for duplicating data.

-Globalize is systematically tested against desktop and mobile browsers and Node.js.
+Globalize is systematically tested against desktop and mobile browsers and on Node.js.
 So, using it you'll get consistent results across different browsers and across browsers and the server.

 Globalize doesn't use native Ecma-402 yet, which could potentially improve date and number formatting performance.
-Although Ecma-402 support is improving among modern browsers and even Node.js, the functionality and locale coverage level varies between different environments (see Comparing JavaScript Libraries' [slide 25][]).
+Although Ecma-402 support is improving among modern browsers and even on Node.js, the functionality and locale coverage level varies between different environments (see Comparing JavaScript Libraries [slide 25][]).
 Globalize needs to do more research and testings to use it reliably.